Social alienation proves popular in Hollywood's fall lineup

 Walter Mitty, a fictional character from a 1939 short story by James Thurber, defines a person not comfortable in his own skin or surroundings, alienated by idealistic aspirations.

-Ben Stiller, the actor and director of "Walter Mitty," due in theaters on Christmas, said he felt people would latch on to Mitty's inability to connect to the world around him.
+Ben Stiller, the actor and director of "Walter Mitty," due in theatres on Christmas, said he felt people would latch on to Mitty's inability to connect to the world around him.

 "There was something very accessible and relatable about the idea of a guy who exists more in his head and isn't able to be who he wants to be," he said.